EISEI BUNKO MUSEUM

 The following conditions apply in using the loaned images.

-1. You must clearly indicate in publication or broadcast that the owner of the materials is Eisei Bunko Museum.
+1. You must clearly indicate in publication or broadcast that the materials belong to Eisei Bunko Museum and mention their depository institutes.

 2. It is prohibited to use images for purposes other than those stated in the application.